crypto-jeronimo/aws-transcription-parser/README.md

-# aws-transcription-parser
+# Amazon Transcribe job parser which outputs formatted HTML

-An automatic parser of Amazon Transcribe jobs - of podcast episodes - which outputs to HTML.
+This is an automatic parser of Amazon Transcribe jobs - of podcast episodes - which outputs to HTML.

 Compatible with Python 2.7 and Python 3+.